dwks/HexRacer/README.txt

 --- Status of the game

-Almost all game mechanics are implemented.
+All game mechanics are implemented.
 - While painting or erasing, you have a speed penalty applied.
 - Traveling on your team's paint gives you an appropriate speed burst.
 - You paint the same colour as your team.